NSLS-II-XPD/ae-gpcam/README.md

   |<--- redis <--- gpcam <--- 0MQ "rr" roi_reducer <--|
 ```

-The script `analysis_server.py` is provided to simulate xpdan by simply forwarding documents from the RunEngine to the adaptive server.
+The script `not_xpdan_server.py` is provided to simulate xpdan by simply forwarding
+documents from the RunEngine to the ROI reduction server.

 ### Run the demonstration in a virtual machine